 How To Buy A Dual Fuel Towel Rail

 Note: Before buying any radiator or heated towel rail, you should use a BTU calculator to work out what BTU you need in order to heat your bathroom.
 This is less important for a dedicated bathroom towel rail, but critical if you want it to also comfortably heat the room.

-- Round up the previously calculated number (achieving by dividing your new rad's Watts by 1.81) to the nearest available element wattage
+- Round up the previously calculated number (achieving by dividing your new radiator's Watts by 1.81) to the nearest available element wattage.

 - Choose a dual fuel heating element for your radiator.

 Note: Most radiator manufacturers have, and recommend using, their own proprietary electrical heating elements designed especially for their radiators.
 You are able to use elements of another brand with your own, but if you are buying everything new, we’d definitely recommend using parts from the same supplier.
 You can sleep sound at night knowing that the parts are designed to work together and as a bonus, their overall appearance should compliment each other.